KnorrFG/markdown_note/readme.md

 were modified outside of mdn) you can use `mdn regenerate` to recreate the index files.

+If you are in a situation where you want to switch between notes rapidly, you can startup a web server, and use the brower via `mdn serve`

 ## Examples
 ### Create a new note
 ```